MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-client-policy-service.md

 4. On the **Create policy configuration** page, do the following:
    - Enter a name.
    - Provide a description (optional).
-   - Select the security group that is assigned to the policy configuration.
-You can only assign one security group to a policy configuration, and a security group can only have one policy configuration assigned to it.
+   - Select the AAD-based security group that is assigned to the policy configuration.
+You can only assign one group to a policy configuration, and a group can only have one policy configuration assigned to it.
    - Configure the policy settings to be included in the policy configuration.
 You can search on the policy setting name to find the policy setting that you want to configure.
 5. After you've made your selections, choose **Create**.